DarryanM/SEM_Group4/use-cases/use-case-10.md

 ### Trigger

-A request for City Population information in country is sent to Research Department
+A request for All the cities in a country organised by largest to smallest population is sent to Research Department

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests Population Report on all the cities in a country.
+1. Organisation request All the cities in a country organised by largest to smallest population information
+2. Data Analyst Captures specifics of Population information required
-2. Data Analyst extracts report sorted from largest to smallest population.
+3. Data Analyst able to extract report of All the cities in a country organised by largest to smallest population.
-3. Data Analyst provides report to the organisation.
+4. Data Analyst provides report to organisation.

 ## EXTENSIONS